 This edgy, evocative alternative to a basic Minor Triad works great when used judiciously in certain minor jazz ballads…

-A logical and musical next step is to invert the right hand, an important skill that serves at least two purposes:
+A logical and musical next step is to revoice the right hand to put “the 7” on the bottom, an important skill that serves at least two purposes:

 - In order to place the notes in a pleasing register (not too low where it can sound muddy and not too high where it can sound thin).